SerenityOS/serenity/Base/usr/share/man/man1/find.md

   substituting the file path for any arguments specified as `{}`.
 The list of arguments must be terminated by a semicolon.
 Checks if the command exits successfully.
+* `-ok command... ;`: Behaves identically to the `-exec` command, but will prompt the user for confirmation before executing the given command.
+An affirmative response is any response that begins with the 'y' character.
+  Any non-affirmative response will cause the command to not be executed and the value returned by `-ok` to be false.

 The commands can be combined to form complex expressions using the following
 operators: